 The most effective career changer resume must prove that you have the skills to do the job without having the title.
 An excellent area to showcase some hard skills that you will bring to the company or institution is under the “Areas of Expertise” or “Core Competencies” section near the beginning of your resume.

-This resume section is a simple bullet-point listing of 10-12 hard skills that you have demonstrated in your previous work history.
+This resume section is a simple bullet-point listing of 10-12 hard skills you have demonstrated in your previous work history.
 This is a great spot to highlight to the hiring manager some of the key attributes and competencies they are looking for in a potential new employee.

 Career Changers Need to Include Industry Keywords